-Now, should she accept the updated plan or request that it be further modified to meet a new set of objectives?
-For instance, perhaps she wants to increase the amount of financial legacy.
-She can make adjustments to her plan if she wishes, and that is when she should talk to her advisor.
+Now, should she accept the updated plan or request that it be further modified to meet her new set of objectives?
+For instance, perhaps she wants to preserve the amount of financial legacy she had planned.
+She can adjust her plan if she wishes, and that is when she should talk to her adviser.

 Planning is continuous